trendev/kiam-webapp/README.md

 > requirement for Stripe : valid HTTPS only

 ## Build the webapp

+### Production

+> Set the --base-href if webapp must be accessed from https://www.comptandye.fr/dist/

+`ng build --prod --base-href "/dist/"`

 > ✋ Remove the --base-href if webapp must be accessed from https://www.comptandye.fr/

 `ng build --prod`

-> Set the --base-href if webapp must be accessed from https://www.comptandye.fr/dist/

-`ng build --prod --base-href "/dist/"`

 ## Build the docker image